The Interference Effect: Why Strength and Endurance Training Compete

 Greater fatigue

-The effect is influenced by volume, intensity, and scheduling.
+The effect is heavily influenced by volume, intensity, modality, and scheduling.

-Proper programming can minimize or even eliminate most interference.
+Proper programming can minimize or, for most qualities, effectively eliminate it.

-So the interference effect is real, but it's not inevitable, and that distinction is where most hybrid and tactical training programs succeed or fail.
+So the interference effect is real, but it is narrower and more manageable than the 1980 finding alone suggests, and that distinction is where most hybrid and tactical training programs succeed or fail.
 Understanding the broader context of what concurrent training is and how it differs from a sequential or block approach is the parent concept that underpins everything in the rest of this post.

 Why Interference Happens